joshcanhelp/josh-to-11/content/md/post/22-random-design-inspiration-post-1-currency.md

 Pull a bill out of your wallet (if you have one) and look at it really close.
 The detail is impressive and the layout is very interesting, particularly because it has a lot of limitations/requirements.
 Currency is very ornate and acts as a representative of the country at large.
 Cash is like a language: it speaks volumes at home and is typically useless abroad.

 I found a few bills that I had been using as decoration and scanned them into my computer (fairly low resolution… is that still illegal?).
 I put the back and front together, then zoomed in and sampled colors that were representative of that bill.
 Those are the vertical brush strokes at the bottom.
 Then, I found a very contrasting color somewhere in the image and cut that across the middle.
-The result is interesting, to ay the least.
+The result is interesting, to say the least.

 ![Indian Rupee as a design experiment](/_images/2008/07/currency01_pallet1.jpg "currency01_pallet1")